 Mono is a software platform sponsored by the .NET Foundation to facilitate cross-platform development.
-It is popular with game developers for its rich gaming API-based and portability features.
+It is popular with game developers for its rich gaming, API-based and portability features.

 Enterprise Architect provides support to the Mono community by providing a modern environment for both modeling and developing software.
-Existing Projects can be imported, built and debugged natively on Linux as well as on Windows.
+Existing projects can be imported, built and debugged natively on both Linux and Windows.